Mobile Planetarium - Elizabeth Metis.jpg Mobile Planetarium - Elizabeth Metis.jpg

-Science in Motion has a variety of Mobile Planetarium Programs available for all ages.
-These programs require a large space to set up the inflatable planetarium dome (6m x 6m with at least 4m of vertical clearance) where a class can receive one of many out-of-this-world viewing experiences.
+The inflatable mobile planetarium offers an immersive and exciting experience to appreciate and understand our relationship with the sky.
+These programs require a large space to set up the inflatable planetarium dome (9m x 9m with at least 4.5m of vertical clearance), where a class can receive one of many out-of-this-world viewing experiences.

-For Grades 2 and up, two types of Mobile Planetarium Program are offered:
+For Grades 1-12, two types of Mobile Planetarium Programs are offered:

-Planetarium Shows: Students will view one of many Planetarium Shows.
-These shows will be enhanced with a short live sky show, highlighting interesting features of the night sky.
+Movie Shows: These shows are professional dome-formatted movies that typically run for 20-30 minutes and will be enhanced with a short 10-minute live sky show highlighting interesting features of the night sky.

-Live Sky Shows: Instructional staff will take your class on a 45-min guided tour using the Mobile Planetarium to explore the sky, the universe, and more.
+Live Sky Shows: Instructional staff will take your class on a 45-minute guided tour to explore the sky, the solar system, the stars and constellations, and more.
+For grades 1-6, the shows are tailored to the new elementary Alberta curriculum.

-The Mobile Planetarium programs may be of concern to students with a fear of the dark, and while our programs are designed not to include any flashing or strobing lights, there is a small chance of them occurring during the program.
+• The Mobile Planetarium programs may be of concern to students with a fear of dark or confined spaces.
+While our programs are designed not to include flashing or strobing lights, there is a small chance of them occurring during the program.

 AVAILABLE PROGRAMS